pavelgordon/babbel-anki-exporter/README.md

 ## Babbel2Anki
 Fetches vocabulary from [Babbel](babbel.com) and exports it to Anki-compatible deck.
+Better to use with [babbel-chrome-extension](https://github.com/pavelgordon/babbel-chrome-extension), but can work standalone.
 ## Tech/framework used
 - Kotlin/Ktor
 - Gradle